enricoros/big-AGI/docs/deploy-docker.md

 Utilize Docker containers to deploy the big-AGI application for an efficient and automated deployment process.
 Docker ensures faster development cycles, easier collaboration, and seamless environment management.

-Docker is a platform that allows for the development, packaging, and deployment of applications in lightweight containers, guaranteeing consistent behavior across various environments.

 ## 🔧 Local Build & Deployment

 1. **Clone big-AGI**